turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 Another observation that is important here is that if we've saved a single idea and updated it, the `count` of ideas in our datastore should be exactly one.

+#### Writing a Test

-Here's a test that proves all these things:
+Here's a test that exercises this functionality:

 ```ruby
 def test_update_idea